 By November 2014 NLFA had provided 2400 food packs.

 Cooking and healthy eating classes also started in November 2013.
 Demand has currently much higher than anticipated in the original project plan.
 Three months into the project, 205 people had attended 31 sessions.
 The target for the 18-month period was 500 attendees.

 The food co-op voucher initiative follows on after the initial emergency food packs are delivered and used.
 Around 55% of vouchers issued are used.

-Significant progress has been made in developing the supply chain.
-Scotmid has agreed to support the work of NLFA, and it is now supplying all grocery products at cost price, which will either allow more packs to be supplied during the 18-month period, or will extend the life of the project.
+Significant progress was made in developing the supply chain.
+Scotmid agreed to support the work of NLFA, and supplied all grocery products at cost price.

 As part of its response to food poverty in the area, North Lanarkshire Council paid the membership costs for seven organisations to join Glasgow